base-org/web/apps/base-docs/base-camp/docs/hardhat-profiling-size/hardhat-profiling-size.md

 ```

 The easiest way for `Computer` to access both functionalities is to inherit; however, as all of these contracts continue adding functionality, the size of the code will also increase tand you will reach the contract size issue at some point since you are copying the entire functionality into your contract.
 You can better allow that functionality to be kept with their specific contracts and if the `Computer` requires to access that functionality, you could call the `Calculator` and `Printer` contracts.

-Calling external contracts is explored more deeply in the [Contract to contract interaction] article.

 But in this example, there is a process that must call both `Calculator` and `Printer`: